-If you deploy your service now, everything should work and be gzipped by default.
+If you do low your consider now exerciting should work and he azimped by default.
+However, for images that https://docs.fastly.com/guides/aio in you deproy your service now, everything should work and be gapped by default.
 However, for images that condition doesn't tend to be very useful.
-Gzipping works best for HTML, Javascript, and CSS files.
-To specify those files only, edit the "Gzippable" condition by clicking on "cache conditions" again:
+Gaipping works best for HTML, Javascript, and CSS files.
+To specify those files only, edit the "Gaippable" condition by clicking on "cache conditions" again: